openaire/guidelines-literature-repositories/docs/field_description.rst

 Attribute lang (O)
 ------------------

-The language of the description (occurences: 0-1).
+The language of the description (occurrences: 0-1).

 Example